taanttila/palvelintenhallinta-miniprojekti/README.md

 The purpose of this miniproject is installing LAMP-stack, and creating a ready to use database for the machines new users.
 Documentation is only in Finnish (project.md)

+## How to use

+You can clone the repository using git, or write them down on your own computer.
+Run `programs` first, then `apache`, then `phpfile` and then `mariadb` last.

 ## Result

 ![Image](https://raw.githubusercontent.com/taanttila/palvelintenhallinta-miniprojekti/main/screenshots/lopputulos.PNG)